Los Cuentos de Borges: El Sur: Plot

 A shy Argentine librarian Juan Dahlman (Oscar Martinez) dreams that he is fatally stabbed on his family's ranch, located in southern Argentina.
-After suffering a head injury he is ordered to rest until he fully recovers.
+After suffering a head injury he is ordered to rest until full recovery.
 Dahlman decides to spend his time recovering at his family's ranch, fulfilling his long-held desire to revisiting the ranch.
 He sets off for the ranch and the destiny that awaits him there.